-The CODM assessed the performance of the business based on the profit/(loss) after tax of each airline for the reporting period.
-Resource allocation decisions for all airlines are based on airline performance for the relevant period.
-The objective in making resource allocation decisions is to optimize consolidated financial results.
+The CODM assesses the performance of the business based on the profit after tax of each airline for the reporting period.
+Resource allocation decisions for all airlines are based on airline performance for the relevant period, with the objective in making these resource allocation decisions being to optimise consolidated financial results.